-The policy will be promoted by:
+Information about allergies will be promoted by:

-- Parents and caregivers being informed via Connect - New families to the College community are informed via the Enrolment Information Package and at Orientation. - Staff are informed annually and provided with training opportunities. - Students being informed via teachers, signs, Assembly and Connect.
+- Parents and caregivers being informed via Connect. - New families to the College community are informed via the Enrolment Information Package and at Orientation. - Staff are informed annually and provided with training opportunities. - Students being informed via teachers, signs, Assembly and via Connect.